gaia-ringberg/gaia-ringberg.github.io/docs/content/logistics.md

 title: Logistics
 ---

+LOGISTICS STILL TO DO, this is a template !!

 The workshop will start at 09:00 on Tuesday, September 13 2022, and finish at 16:00 on Thursday, September 15 2022.

 There will be a dedicated bus to bring participants from the town to the workshop venue (see details under travel below).